 By 1919, even though three of their four remaining children were grown, married, and out of the house, income from the chicken-and-egg business was not enough to sustain Clarence & Madge Sherman financially.
 Clarence and his youngest son, James, age 18, both obtained jobs in the burgeoning oil and gas supply industry as automobiles were increasing in popularity.

 The end of the Sherman chicken ranch in 1921

 The final blow to the chicken ranch came when Clarence’s wife Madge died in 1921.
 Clarence and his son James moved out of the house and took an apartment downtown, close to the gas station where they were working.
 In 1922 Clarence remarried and moved to Beacon Hill.
 James married one of the Verhamme girls whom he had known while growing up in the neighborhood around NE 75th Street.
 Dorothea Verhamme was a member of the large interrelated Dutch immigrant group which had settled on 75th to 80th Streets near 35th Ave NE in the years 1910 to 1920.

 Over the course of the 1920s Clarence Sherman sold the rest of his land holdings in Wedgwood along 34th Ave NE.
 The sale of these lots may have helped finance the purchase of a gas station on Beacon Hill, where Clarence worked the rest of his life.

-Clarence sold his chicken-ranch house to a Wedgwood neighbor, but property records show that by 1925 the house was gone.
-In its place, in 1930 the new owner built the present brick structure at 7503 – 34th Ave NE.
+Clarence sold his chicken-ranch house to a Wedgwood neighbor.
+Property records show that by 1925 the house was gone.
+In its place in 1930, the new owner built the present brick structure at 7503 – 34th Ave NE.